ufidon/sec/labs/lab07/README.md

 * Both Windows server VM and the Ubuntu VM are used
 * Install Metasploit framework on Ubuntu

-You may follow this [installation video](https://youtu.be/qKudXchmnWc).
+You may follow this [installation video](https://youtu.be/qKudXchmnWc) to install Metasploit framework on Ubuntu.

 1. Install with [Rapid7 installer](https://docs.rapid7.com/metasploit/installing-the-metasploit-framework) on Ubuntu.
    ```bash